madetech/lunchinator/README.md

 - Once reactions have been submitted, run the `/lunchinator_draw` command.
 This will select lunchers according to their availability.

-- The draw can be amended through a UI.
+- The draw can be amended through here: https://mt-lunchinator.herokuapp.com/.

 - Run the `/lunchinator_send_confirmation` command to individually message the selected lunchers.
 This message will output the restaurant, date and lunchers who will be attending with them.